DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 #### 2023 cohort

-Participants starting their ECF-based training on or before 31 December 2023, and who are expected to complete their training over 2 academic years, should remain on the default schedule:
+Participants starting their training on or before 31 December 2023, and who are expected to complete their training over 2 academic years, should remain on the default schedule:

 ```
  "schedule_identifier": "ecf-standard-september"